fjwright/Run-REDUCE/docs/index.md

 * A popup keyboard to access symbolic constants, Greek letters and elementary functions.
 * Dialogues to access functions using conventional notation.
-* Easy access to the Run-REDUCE-FX User Guide and the standard documentation distributed with REDUCE as HTML or PDF files.
+* Easy access to the Run-REDUCE-FX User Guide, the standard documentation distributed with REDUCE as HTML or PDF files, the REDUCE Web Site and the SourceForge Project Site.

-In future I hope to implement typeset-style display of mathematics.
+I hope to implement typeset-style display of mathematics soon.

 Francis Wright, July 2020